M4NU5/Personal_Website/content/thoughts/tech/setting-up-a-raspberry-pi-on-your-home-network-for-ssh-only-connections/index.md

 You want to set the hostname your user and password.
 As well as configure your Wifi, If you want to access it that way.
 The next step is to configure SSH.
 Generate a key if you don’t already have one and throw your public key in here.

+Before you burn uncheck auto eject, reason for this is step 2.
 Now burn that OS you sexy beast!

+## Step 2: Enable SSH

+With the headless version of Raspbin we need to manually enable SSH functionality.
+Luckily to do this is pretty easy.
+We need to go into the **bootf** of our newly burned SD card and create a file called SSH.
+Make sure there are no extentions to the file. and dont worry we dont need to write anything into it.

-### Step 2: Configure Powershell
+## Step 3: Configure Powershell

-While that is burning let’s configure our PowerShell so we can easily connect to the PI when we want to.
+Now with the Raspberry Pi burned and SSH enabled, let’s configure our PowerShell so we can easily connect to the Raspberry Pi when we want to.
 I would step you through this but I used the following [blog post](https://blog.anurut.com/ssh-with-private-key-in-windows-terminal/) to achieve this and man has outlined the process well.
 Following step 3 of the guide we add the terminal command by doing the following:

 Open Powershell, click the drop-down and open settings: